Brewer St designed by Designers Anonymous1 October,2012

 “The logo was inspired by victorian tiled street names, from this we created a bold distinctive identity with character.
-By abbreviating ‘Street’ to ‘St’, it enabled us to create a series of branded words”
+By abbreviating ‘Street’ to ‘St’, it enabled us to create a series of branded words” – Designers Anonymous

 The logotype has a contemporary flexibility in its modular, sticker-like and slightly utilitarian nature, with a redrawn consistency and a simplicity in its execution that feels appropriate for the commoditised nature of coffee.
-The bean below the T, while a highly saturated visual device, has been utilised in a way that gives it a really interesting mechanical screw-like duality that resonates well with London’s industrial past.
-A theme that continues through the coal-dust finish of the stamp, the steel grey of the coasters, the simple monochromatic composition of the visual identity and the stained dark wood interior of Fuller’s venues.
+The bean below the T, while a saturated visual device, has been utilised in a way that gives it a really interesting mechanical screw-like duality that resonates well with London’s industrial past.
+A theme that continues through the coal-dust finish of the stamp, the steel grey of the coasters, the simple monochromatic composition of the visual identity as a whole and the stained dark wood interior of Fuller’s venues.

-More from Designers Anonymous:
+More brand identity work by Designers Anonymous: